 Interestingly, not only has explosive power based training been shown to improve athletic performance in sports requiring a high power output, but it has also improved physical performance in endurance athletes such as cross country skiers and distance runners.

-There are numerous factors to take into consideration regarding when explosive power training should be emphasized.
+There are numerous factors to take into consideration regarding when explosive strength and power training should be emphasized.

-Having said the above, I want to outline when explosive based strength/power exercises tend to be most effective within a single training bout.
+Having said that, I want to outline when explosive strength and power exercises tend to be most effective within a single training bout.

 Additionally, as one of the primary goals of these movements is to produce as much force as possible, the athlete would likely perform better in a non-fatigued state; if he/she is fatigued they may not apply maximal force and subsequently won’t achieve the desired training effect.
 Needless to say, this may not only result in less performance gains but could also potentially increase the risk of injury.

 Taking the above into consideration, I generally recommend incorporating most explosive strength/power based training during and/or immediately following the warm-up.
 I’ll give specific examples in the subsequent section, but variations of med ball throws, explosive push-ups, jumps, squats, and plyometric/shock drills are all equally valid.

 Finally, I’d like to add that explosive strength/power drills are not only meant to be utilized at the beginning of a training session.
 In fact, there are numerous reasons and justifications for using them when the athlete is in a pre-fatigued state (such as with MMA and other combat athletes).

 However, for the majority of individuals I think performing these high intensity drills at the beginning of training bout is generally a good rule of thumb when the desired result is improved explosive strength/power (and not solely conditioning or other things of the sort).